andreasabel/inCode/entry/introducing-the-hamilton-library.md

 based on geometric properties of the system’s *Hamiltonian* over that phase space.

-![Phase
-space](/img/entries/hamilton/phase-space.gif "Animation of particles traveling in phase space (top) over time, from Wikipedia")
+![Animation of particles traveling in phase space (top) over time, from Wikipedia](/img/entries/hamilton/phase-space.gif)

 In other words, define the Hamiltonian of the system, and you see the step-by-step evolution and dynamics of the system.
 You can imagine mechanics as